→ Video coverage of the meeting (45 minutes)

 RanchoMurieta.com has ceased publication as of Aug.
 2, after 19 years of covering the news of our community.

 For the time being, you will still be able to view this site in read only mode.

 Thank you for your kind responses to Ralph’s health situation.
 We’re happy to report he’s much improved and expects to make a full recovery.
 We’ll see you around the neighborhood.

 In a strong, clear voice, Murietan Hailey Truong read her winning essay at Tuesday night’s meeting of the Optimist Club of Rancho Murieta, which was marking its 25th anniversary.
 Hailey, 14, a freshman at Pleasant Grove High School, addressed the topic “When all the world’s problems are solved, is optimism still necessary?”
 She won an $800 prize, and her essay goes on to compete at the Optimist district level, where the winner receives a $2,500 college scholarship.
 Boy Scout Gavin Correia brought the Optimists a proposal for his Eagle Scout project – building a throne for Santa’s use at the community’s annual Christmas tree lighting.
 That's one of many annual events staged by the Optimists, along with a paper-shredding pickup, family bingo night, ice cream truck visit, July 4 carnival at the lake, holiday crafts fair and multiple youth sports and Eagle Scout projects.
 The Optimists meet the first and third Tuesday of the month at 7 p.m. at the Community Services District Building, across from the South Gate.
 (Click for larger image)

 Deer Creek levels

-No traffic incidents reported on Murieta commuter roads
+Currently 1 traffic incidents on Murieta commuter roads

 Traffic map: Jackson Road traffic speeds and all Sacramento incidents